-Specifies a default DN for unexpected calls arriving on an External Routing Point.
+Specifies a default DN for unexpected calls arriving on an External Routing network-request-timeout

+Point.

-Default Value: 20 sec Valid Values: See "Timeout Value Format" on page 182.
+Valid Values: See "Timeout Value Format" on page 176.
 Changes Take Effect: For the next network request register-attempts

-For a premise T-Server, this option specifies the time interval that the premise T-Server waits for a response, after relaying a TNetwork $\langle ... \rangle$ request to the Network T-Server.
+For a premise T-Server, this option specifies the time interval that the premise T-Server waits for a response, after relaying a TNetwork<...> request to the Network T-Server.
 For a Network T-Server, this option specifies the time interval that the Network T-Server waits for a response from an SCP (Service Control Point), after initiating the processing of the request by the SCP.